 Parmesan polenta £16.50 came with a mound of woodsy Italian summer truffle and grated parmesan.
 The layers didn’t stop there was paper thin courgettes also featured as did a golden egg yolk.

 Trifle £8 boasts the deepest raspberry flavour, custard with all the right vanilla notes, and roastie-toastie almonds on a thin layer of cream.
-It’s a desert capable of putting a grin on any pudding lover face.
+It’s a desert capable of putting a grin on any pudding lovers face.

 Madagascan chocolate ice cream £7.50 in a puddle of olive oil, came with a huge glob of peaked whipped custard was another marvel.